SOBotics/UniStack/README.md

   I. Create a new bag of words object.

   II.
-Add every post in the tag to the object's "bag".
+Generate a model for each post in the tag and add it to the object's "bag".